 For one, if you're looking for a great weight loss recipe -- and who isn't -- you can't do any better than this stew.
 There is nothing here that is not packed with goodness for you and your body.
 There are chickpeas, of course, and an armload of colorful veggies.
 And tying it all together are gorgeous spices and an oil-free harissa paste that is to die for.

 And here's another really good reason why you should be making this stew: it's a breeze to cook in your Instant Pot.

-I have a stovetop version of this stew on the blog, and it also is made without any added oils and is pretty easy.
+I have a stovetop version of this vegan Moroccan Chickpea Stew on the blog, and it also is made without any added oils and is pretty easy.
 But this Instant Pot version is even quicker, and you can just throw all the ingredients in.